- Our impact

 Global ocean temperatures are warming twice as fast as they were in the 19th century

 Extinction rates are 1000 times higher due to human activity

-Global impact.
-Where are we making a difference?
 We are already having a global impact in improving various factors affecting the health of living systems.
 The reach of our international collaborations and research extends from the UK to the European continent, the Americas, Africa, Asia, Australia and the Indian Ocean.
 A standout example of our work is the GROW Colombia project, which aims to conserve Colombia's abundant biodiversity while also aiding socioeconomic development in the country.

-Our efforts in conservation genomics are benefiting wildlife in the USA and Mauritius, through helping to improve the health of
+Our efforts in conservation genomics are benefiting wildlife in the USA, Australia and Mauritius, through helping to improve the health of

 Our other projects will have effects on a global scale.
 Antibiotics are present at trace level amounts in almost every part of the environment, causing antibiotic resistance to be established in all bacterial populations.
 Research into reducing the use of antibiotics can have a beneficial effect on the health of all of us.
 Furthermore, analysis of 250 mammal species, including domestic farm animals, as well as research into important diseases such as swine flu, will positively inform scientific endeavour and agricultural practices worldwide.

 We have been working jointly with the Quadram Institute to research Salmonella and its impact on human health.
 Understanding how an invading pathogen like Salmonella works could help us to identify host proteins targeted by these pathogens, and lead to the development of treatments to counteract the pathogen.
 If successful, an independent analysis estimates the impact globally could be £1.1bn over the next 25 years.

 We have already had a great scientific impact on a range of issues relating to the health of living systems.
 As part of the